 This article outlines the inner workings of the communication mechanisms used by stacks loaders and players.
-For a general overview of network ports used please see [link-needed].
+For a general overview of network ports used please see Device Communications.

 Device to server communications

-There are 2 layers of communications between devices and servers.
+There are two layers of communications between devices and servers.

 - Loader communications facilitate the management of devices including software updates.